JacksonKuo/blog/_posts/2025-1-4-ai-exploration-part-5.markdown

 # Costs

 The cost calculation is still a bit of a mystery to me.
-I'm not sure if the image base64 counts as part of the input tokens or if i'm in "low res" mode is it really a flat 85 token plus output tokens.
-I'll continue to test
+I'm not sure if the image base64 counts as part of the input tokens or if "low res" mode only charages a flat 85 token plus output tokens.
+I'll continue to test and update this section, but i'm seeing input tokens in the tens of thosands right per image right now

 * Don't forget to specify "low res" mode which should be 85 tokens per image plus however many output tokens
     * `image_url": {"url": f"data:image/png;base64,{base64_screenshot}", "detail": "low"},`
 * Add a max token cap
     * `max_tokens=300`

+The following is a pricing table according to the Vision pricing calculator[^2]

 | Resolution | Resize | Cost | Tokens |
 |---|---|---|---|